hwayne/learntla/content/introduction/about-tla.md

 If the algorithm has one "race condition" point, there are now over 500,000 possible behaviors, and TLA+ will check every single one.
 Might take a while, but it will check them.

 Finally, TLA+ prevents you from handwaving things away.
-If it can reach a place where it doesn’t understand the blueprint, it will consider that an error. [talk about more]
+If it can reach a place where it doesn’t understand the blueprint, it will consider that an error.
+This means you create a comprehensive design that provides a deeper understanding into the system you're building.

 That said, TLA+ is not a panacea.
 First of all, it’s slow.
-Simple models can take seconds or minutes, complex ones can take hours, and [a model taking days is not unheard of].
+Simple models can take seconds or minutes and complex ones can take hours or days.
 Second, it can’t check everything it can specify: for example, it cannot handle real numbers or infinite sets.
 Third, it can only check what you ask it to check; it gives you confidence but not certainty.
 Most importantly, though, it can’t tell you anything about your implementation.
 You still need to test your code.

-So, to summarize:

-* TLA+ __does not__ replace unit tests, integration tests, or code reviews.
-* TLA+ __does__ help find complex bugs in your design.
+So, to summarize: TLA+ __does not__ replace unit tests, integration tests, or code reviews, but it __does__ help you find complex bugs in your design as well as more clearly understand what you're designing.
+I think those are definitely worth the investment.
-* TLA+ __does__ help you to think clearly about your design.